dmytro-imshentskyi/gridu-spark-school/README.md

 All sub-tasks have been completed with using Spark SQL on top of DataFrame API.
 Project contains only 3 files:
 - apple.package contains domain class Event
-- ClickStreamData is a objects with test data
+- ClickStreamData is an object with test data
 - ClickStreamAnalyzer is a driver program

 To kick off Spark application, please import project as SBT file and run ClickStreamAnalyzer main class.
-Result will be printed at the console.
+Result will be printed in the console.